ChesterCalog/PMS---SpotSmart/README.md

 ## I. A Brief Project Overview

+### Parking Spot Management and Dynamic Configuration:
+ - Parking spots are divided into separate sections for cars and motorcycles.
+   Users can view available spots and parking details in real time.
+ - The system allows administrators to set the number of parking spots available for both cars and motorcycles.

 ### Vehicle Management:
  - Add Vehicle: Users can register vehicles by entering the license plate, owner's name, and type (car or motorcycle).